 Why should you visit Transnistria?

-Of course, precautions should be taken on every tour you go on, however comparing capitals Tiraspol is one of the safest European cities I’ve visited especially compared to London!
+Of course, precautions should be taken on every tour you go on, however comparing capitals Tiraspol is one of the safest European cities I’ve visited especially compared to crime statistics in London!

 Join us and experience the least visited towns and cities of Transnistria, click here for more detail!